-21. Platinum & Palladium: The Other Precious Metals
+21. Platinum and Palladium: The Other Precious Metals

-Recent years have seen gold and silver emerge as investor favorites given their appeal as precious metals.
-But with the popularity of the aforementioned metals came the general shunning of platinum and palladium, the other precious metals.
+Recent years have seen gold and silver emerge as investor favorites.
+But with the popularity of the metals came the general shunning of platinum and palladium, the other precious metals.
 While investment in these two hard assets is not quite as popular as gold and silver, they are a bit more practical and may make more sense from an investing standpoint.
-Palladium, for example has the lowest melting point and lowest density of the PGMs, and about half of the world’s palladium is ultimately used in catalytic converters.
+Palladium, for example, has the lowest melting point and lowest density of the PGMs, and about half of the world’s palladium is ultimately used in catalytic converters.
 Those devices are responsible for converting hydrocarbons and carbon monoxide from automobile emissions into carbon dioxide, water vapor, and other non-harmful forms [see also Does GLD Really Hold Gold, Or is it a Scam?].

-Because these metals have a much more frequent use in the industrial world, they can be thought of as a better play on macroeconomic conditions rather than some of the speculation and trading aspects that plague some gold and silver investments.
+Because these metals have a much more frequent use in the industrial world, they can be thought of as a better play on macro-economic conditions than some of the speculation and trading aspects that plague gold and silver investments.

 For those looking to invest in these two metals, there are a number of ETFs to help you take advantage of these assets.
-Among several broad based products, the ETFS Physical Palladium Shares (PALL) and the ETFS Physical Platinum Shares (PPLT).
+Among several broad-based products are included the ETFS Physical Palladium Shares (PALL) and the ETFS Physical Platinum Shares (PPLT).
 Platinum is more widely represented as there are several other products that also utilize a futures-based strategy [see also Why Warren Buffett Hates Gold].

 Bottom Line: The other precious metals can offer a unique play on this sector.

 The Commitment of Trader report, or COT for short, is one of the most valuable reading materials that commodity investors can keep up with on a regular basis.
-The COT report is published on a weekly basis, every Friday afternoon, by the Commodity Futures Trading Commission and it shows where large speculators, commercial, and small traders have placed their bets in terms of open interest information.
-This report allows you to gauge how different market participants are positioned across currencies, stock indexes, as well as commodities, offering a high level overview of the general sentiment in the market [see also 25 Ways To Invest In Silver].
+The COT report is published weekly (every Friday afternoon) by the Commodity Futures Trading Commission.
+It shows where large speculators, commercial, and small traders have placed their bets in terms of open interest information.
+This report allows investors to gauge how different market participants are positioned across currencies, stock indexes, as well as commodities, offering a high level overview of the general sentiment in the market [see also 25 Ways To Invest In Silver].

 Bottom Line: The COT report can offer valuable insights for your trades.